 - How best to talk about appropriate driving choices and ways to travel around the community as a non-driver

-- Community resources for driving evaluation and remediation
+- What are the community resources for driving evaluation and remediation

 - Strategies for driving reduction or retirement

-- Local transportation options (visit our Find a Ride page for Florida options)
+- Local transportation options (visit our Find a Ride page for options shown by county/city)

 This conversation can be difficult for everyone involved but do not let these reasons stop you from having it:

 - Apprehension about the older driver's response

 - Family may not live nearby to help meet their loved ones transportation needs

 - Isolating the older driver if they life alone